microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-user.md

 ## 4. Use the access token to call Microsoft Graph

-After you have an access token, the app uses it to call Microsoft Graph by including it in the `Authorization` header of a request.
+After you have an access token, the app uses it to call Microsoft Graph by attaching the access token as a **Bearer** token to the **Authorization** header in an HTTP request.
 The following request gets the profile of the signed-in user.

 ### Request